MakeSchool-Tutorials/html-portfolio/P8-js-gallery/content.md

 ![Gallery without Parameters](./5-without-params.png "Gallery without Parameters")

 Now that is lots better of course but the pictures are still not very nicely distributed.
 All images are in a row and visible but we want our work presented in bigger thumbnails and fill up the whitespace.
-This is where parameter come in.
+This is where parameters come in.
 The library supports a number of parameters, which we can make use of.
 You can find all of them [here](http://miromannino.github.io/Justified-Gallery/options-and-events/).

 We want our rows to have a certain height, so we will use the rowHeight option.
 We also want a bigger margin between the images and randomize the images each time they load, so that the gallery is never the same layout.
 There's also the option to justify the last row.
 This means that all images on the last row will take up the available space as opposed to have them align to the left.
 This will be nice to get a grid like layout.